Returned from Duty

 I thought it would be worth trying to discover and record all those who served and Returned from Duty both from WW1 and WW2 or any other War since.

 All men and women are born/living in or associated with Clayton le Woods and Whittle le Woods at the time of enlistment.
-All names are listed roughly alphabetical by surname.
+All names are listed roughly alphabetically by surname.

 Some of the men served until the end of the war and they were demobilized, others, however, were medically unfit and injured, and a few were eventually found to be too young and removed from service.